slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Every saint has a past, and every sinner has a future.' -- Oscar Wilde*

-Our present (in)actions wil ‘compound’ into the future we will get – that’s a great way to think about what lies ahead.
+Our present (in)actions will ‘compound’ into the future we will get – that’s a great way to think about what lies ahead.
 However, don’t worry too much, you can’t control much.

 > *'I never worry about the future.
 It comes soon enough.' -- Albert Einstein*